You may be eligible to earn a Bridge Grant to help cover out of pocket expenses for your first academic year!

 You are not required to use financial aid in order to receive this grant.
 However, you are required to complete a FAFSA to determine eligibility.
-The FAFSA must be completed within 30 days from your start date to see if there is eligibility for the grant.
+The FAFSA and all verification documents must be completed within 30 days from your start date to see if there is eligibility for the grant.

 What are all the things I need to do in order to qualify for this grant?

 As an undergraduate degree-seeking student who will matriculate, you may be eligible for the Bridge Grant if you meet the following conditions:

 - Complete a FAFSA and any required verification steps,